SMS commands can be sent to the device to get the device on-air. Any other configuration is done over the air.

 Digital Matter SMS App:

-The SMS text must start with a “#*” (without the quotes).
+The SMS text must start with the following symbols (pound, asterisk, comma)

 The SMS text command takes the following generic form of a command followed by a variable list of comma separated parameters: